SueAli/A-B_Test/README.md

 - Retention --> it reflect how users retention changed as a result of our experiment ( as it divides #of enrolled users who make at least one payment over # of user-ids to complete checkout).
 Note: some of users might cancel enrollment before they past the 14 day boundary ( those users will be counted in the denominator)
 - Net conversion --> it measures if the change has any effect on  overall 14-day completion rate.

-If our hypothesis is true.
-We expect some changes in the above evaluation metrics:
+If our hypothesis is true, we must observe the following:

-- Gross Conversion to go lower, as student who likely to cancel their enrollment during 14-day trial boundary expected to be decreased by the new pop screen
+- Gross Conversion should go lower, as student who likely to cancel their enrollment during 14-day trial boundary expected to be decreased by the new pop screen
-- Retention would go higher, as enrolled students would not be likely to drop the course and pay at least one payment.
+- Retention should go higher, as enrolled students would not be likely to drop the course and pay at least one payment.
-- Net conversion is expected to unchange.
+- Net conversion should remain unchanged.
 As the amount of students who past 14-day trial and make at least one payment shouldn't be affected by the change.

 ### Measuring Standard Deviation